Low-Inductance Packages for Fast-Switching Semiconductors#

-The Secret for Miniature Converters with High Power Density
+The basis for Miniature Converters with High Power Density

 The evolution of very fast-switching semiconductors on silicon carbide (SiC) and gallium nitride (GaN) basis opens the gates for completely new standard power converters.
 The key is to not simply replace silicon semiconductors in a standard case – the minimal improvement in performance would be too dearly bought.